FIWARE/tutorials.IoT-over-IOTA/README.md

 ### IOTA Tangle Device measure - Sample Code

 Measures are dealt with in a similar manner.
-The payload is created in Ultralight syntax (including a timestamp) and pushed to a queue.
+The payload is created in JSON syntax (including a timestamp) and pushed to a queue.
 The queue sends the measure to the IOTA Tangle and reschedules any failures.

 ```javascript